University of Minnesota Law School, J.D., 1984, Magna Cum Laude

 Jim has been an adjunct professor at Hamline University School of Law, where he designed curriculum specific to franchise law and taught franchise law.
 He is admitted to practice in Illinois, Minnesota and the federal districts of Minnesota and Northern Illinois, as well as the 5th, 7th and 8th Circuit Courts of Appeal.
 He is a member of the American Bar Association, the ABA Antitrust Section and the ABA Forum on Franchising.
 Jim is listed in The Best Lawyers in America for his work in the area of Franchise Law and Litigation - Antitrust, and he is consistently listed in Minnesota Super Lawyers.

 Jim is past president of the Saint Paul Jaycees and also was legal counsel secretary and board member of the St. Paul Festival and Heritage Foundation from 1999 through 2002.
 He was a member and chair of the Briggs Recruiting Committee for eight years and the Associate Training and Evaluation Committee for five years, and also served as secretary of the board.
-Currently Jim is Briggs and Morgan’s pro bono coordinator and chair of the pro bono committee.
+Jim served as Briggs and Morgan’s pro bono coordinator and chair of the pro bono committee for seven years.
 In March 2016, Jim received the Hennepin County Bar Association's Pro Bono Publico Distinguished Service Award for "career-long work on behalf of the community."
-Additionally, he is a board member of Call for Justice, LLC and is a member of the MSBA Legal Assistance to the Disadvantaged (LAD) Committee, serving on its Diversity Sub-Committee.
+Additionally, he is a member of the MSBA Legal Assistance to the Disadvantaged (LAD) Committee and the HCBA pro bono group.
 Jim served as Antitrust Counsel to the Saint Paul Chamber of Commerce Pioneer Press Task Force.
-He is a council member and treasurer of the MSBA Antitrust Law Section.
+He is a council member and secretary of the MSBA Antitrust Law Section.
 Jim also serves on the Antitrust Law Seminars Advisory Board for Strafford.

 Jim received his B.A. with honors in economics from the University of Chicago.
 He received his law degree magna cum laude from the University of Minnesota and was elected to Order of the Coif.
 He served as articles editor for the Minnesota Law Review.
 Jim practiced at Winston & Strawn in Chicago before joining Briggs in 1987.